commerceblock/mercury/doc/merc_blind.md

 The principle of a *fully* blind two-party ECDSA, is that one party (i.e. `P1`) has a share of the full private key, as above, and can cooperate with `P2` to generate a signature for the shared public key `P`, however this is done without `P1` learning any information about the message being signed (`m`) OR any information about the final valid signature `(r,s)` itself (since in Bitcoin, even if `P1` has no information on the message, they can search the public blockchain and find it if they know the final signature).

-Blinding the server from the value of `O1` can be done in the distrubuted keygen by just not sending it to the server for verification - this is superfluous in the mercury trust setup in any case - the wallet performs all verification.
+Blinding the server from the value of `O1` can be done in the distributed keygen by just not sending it to the server for verification - this is superfluous in the mercury trust setup in any case - the wallet performs all verification.

 Blinding the message `m` from `P1` in the above protocol is trivial: `H(m)` is added to the encrypted signature by `P2`, and `P1` verifies the final signature against `m` after completing it.
 If `P1` agrees to not know or care about the message `m`, then they simply send the final signature directly to `P2` to verify, without checking it themselves (because they can't as they don't know `m`).